A worked example illustrating a typical engagement scope and outcome. Not a real client case.

 - Hiring tracker and burn rate forecast

 This wasn't just for the fundraise.
-This was the operating cadence CloudSync needed to run properly as a venture-backed company post-raise.
+This was the operating cadence the company needed to run properly as a venture-backed company post-raise.
 The pack format was designed to serve double duty: board governance and investor updates.

 The Metrics That Changed Everything

-By the end of the 90-day engagement, CloudSync's financial profile had been transformed.
+By the end of the 90-day engagement, the company's financial profile had been transformed.
 Not the business itself — the same customers were paying the same amounts for the same product.
 What changed was the ability to measure, report, and communicate the economics accurately.

 Before & After: The Full Picture